· · ·

 Check the availability for Tour B.

-Best for: A relaxed day visiting beaches, coral gardens and a sandbar (family-friendly too!)
+Best for: A relaxed day visiting beaches, coral gardens and a sandbar (family-friendly too!).

 Malcapuya Island

-Ditaytayan Island is another of Coron’s more peaceful spots.
-The island has a lengthy sand bar, bordered on both sides by warm, shallow swimming waters.
+Ditaytayan Island is another peaceful island, but this time with a lengthy sand bar, bordered on both sides by warm, shallow swimming waters.
+Here, you can sunbathe with the water on either side.

 Check the availability for Tour C.